4-Ingredient Hard Boiled Egg Bento Box

 The following text may contain Amazon affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases made through links on this post at no additional cost to you.

 • Small container with lid: I love using reusable salad dressing containers when packing dips for lunch!
-I packed my peanut butter in these small containers so it didn’t spill all over the other food in the bento box
+I packed my peanut butter in a small container so it didn’t spill all over the other food in the bento box.

 • Saucepan: for boiling the eggs